tvallotton/models/README.md

 # Models
-Models is an implementation for a sql migration management tool.
+Models is an implementation for a SQL migration management tool.

 # Basic Tutorial